gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 The prerequisites to this tutorial are:

 1. Have a _proposer-account_: You should generate a new Ethereum-account via your preferred tool (e.g., MetaMask) and fund this account with a little bit of Ether.
 0.2 ETH should suffice.
-    This account will be used for two tasks: Firstly, it will be used to deploy new proxy-contracts.
+    This account will be used for two tasks: First, to deploy new proxy-contracts.
 Secondly, it is used to propose transaction to the Gnosis-Safe interface.

 2. Have a _signer-account_: You should have one designated signer Ethereum-account.
 This account can be an already given account, and most people would probably prefer to use their usual MetaMask account.
 This signer-account will be added as an owner to your MASTER_SAFE and you will sign transactions with it.